 That every soul got home alive.

 This incident at the bridge, though minor, was not trivial.
 Was this country lane properly the king’s highway after all, or did it rightfully belong to the people of Salem who built it and held its deed?
-The confrontation brought into focus and contention fundamental questions that abler minds than Colonel Leslie’s or old Mr. Barr’s had been pondering and arguing with increasing rancor for more than a decade.
+The confrontation brought into focus fundamental questions that abler minds than Colonel Leslie’s or Mr. Barr’s had been arguing about with increasing rancor for more than a decade.
 What were the legitimate rights of the king’s subjects in America under the ancient British constitution?
-And what was the proper relation between the just powers of the popularly elected colonial assemblies and the political authority of Parliament?
-These were ultimately questions of life, liberty, and property, and as winter turned toward spring in 1775, they were no closer to mutually acceptable answers than when they first arose back in ’64 and ’65 in the debates about Parliament’s right to tax the colonies.
-What was clear was that ideas about governance on both sides of the Atlantic were hardening into fixed resolves.
-The English Parliament asserted its absolute right to govern the colonies in all cases whatsoever, and the colonials in America insisted on their incontrovertible right as Englishmen not to be governed without their consent.
+And what was the proper relation between the just powers of the colonial assemblies and the authority of Parliament?
+These were ultimately questions of life, liberty, and property, and as winter turned to spring in 1775, they were no closer to mutually acceptable answers than when they first arose back in ’64 and ’65 in the debates about Parliament’s right to tax the colonies.
+Thus, the English Parliament continued to assert its absolute right to govern the colonies in all cases whatsoever, and the colonials in America to insist on their incontrovertible right as Englishmen not to be governed without their consent.
 With these fixed resolves came much saber-rattling from the contending parties, and more than mere rattling it seemed to many thoughtful observers.
-In the aftermath of the dissolution of Massachusetts’ General Assembly and in light of General Gage’s increasingly aggressive military posture, Hannah Winthrop wrote in tears to Mercy Warren: “The dissolution of all Government gives a dreadful Prospect, the fortifying Boston Neck, the Huge Cannon now mounted there, the busy preparation, the agility of the Troops, give a Horrid prospect of an intended Battle.
+Cambridge Patriot Hannah Winthrop wrote in tears to her friend Mercy Warren: “The dissolution of all Government gives a… Horrid prospect of an intended Battle.
 Kind Heaven avert the Storm!”
-Her husband, John, was not at all sure whether a Kind Heaven or the God of Battles would reign just now in the affairs of men.
-In a letter to John Adams (an active Whig politician who was doing his part and more to sow the storm), Winthrop thought the time was not far off when he “must beat [his] plowshares into Swords, and pruning Hooks into Spears.”
+Her husband, in a letter to John Adams (an active Whig politician who was doing his part and more to sow the storm), thought the time was not far off when he “must beat [his] plowshares into Swords, and pruning Hooks into Spears.”